Updated January 10, 20224 min read

 While most life insurance proceeds pay out after your death and don't cover nursing homes, some policies allow you to access funds while you’re alive.
 But these types of policies aren’t the best options when it comes to securing assisted medical care because they are difficult to qualify for and withdraw from your policy’s pay out to your family.
 Instead, you should purchase a standalone long-term care policy.

-If you take out a loan against a permanent life insurance policy’s cash value and don’t pay it back, the amount you owe is taken from the death benefit
+If you take out a loan against a permanent life insurance policy’s cash value and don’t pay it back, the amount you owe is taken from the death benefit.

 When you take out a loan against the cash value of your policy, you’re not withdrawing from the policy but rather borrowing from it, which means you’re technically borrowing from your insurer and accruing interest on the loan.

-If you die and haven’t paid back the loan taken against your cash value, it is then depleted from the death benefit paid out to your beneficiaries.
+If you die and haven’t paid back the loan taken against your cash value, it is depleted from the death benefit paid out to your beneficiaries.
 Depending on how big of a loan you took and how much interest you accrued — keeping in mind that nursing homes can end up being tens of thousands of dollars — your beneficiaries could receive a diminished benefit or none at all.

-The best way to ensure you have the proper financial support in place for any assisted living costs is by purchasing a standalone long term care insurance policy.
+The best way to ensure you have the proper financial support in place for any assisted living costs is by purchasing a standalone long-term care insurance policy.

 Nursing homes can be paid for in a few key ways:

 Normally, if you’re paying for nursing home costs out of pocket, there won’t be any leftover payments to the nursing home when you die.
 The same is true for long-term care coverage, but if your nursing home expenses are covered by Medicaid, the state could, under certain circumstances, seek out restitution after you die.
 This is called the Medicaid Estate Recovery Program (MERP).